What is gingivitis?

 Sadly, most of those afflicted do not regret doing so until it is too late.
 Thankfully you can treat gingivitis at home.
 That is, if you start taking oral hygiene seriously at the early stages of the condition. if you are looking to cure gingivitis, then you need to understand its root cause.

 Once they have increased in number, our immune system will begin to react to the foreign invaders.
 New blood vessels grown on the affected area provide macrophages easier access to the bacteria.
 Since these minute vessels are new, they are fragile and bleed easily.
 This is what causes the gums to bleed, even under the slightest aggravation.
+Is gingivitis contagious?
+No, but you need to understand that if uncontrolled it will progress.
 At what stage of gum disease do you find yourself?

 Stages of Periodontal Disease